bbbradsmith/zensf/readme.txt

 This isn't finished, so the NES ROM isn't functional yet.

 All input text files will be interpreted as UTF-8.
+Any changes to ramp.s will require package.py to be re-run to rebuild the mod banks.

 Dependencies: